 Critical Socialization Window

-The foundation for a puppy's lifelong temperament is built during this period — and breeders control the first half
+The foundation for a puppy's lifelong temperament is built during this period — breeders who hold puppies to 10-12 weeks guide them through the most vulnerable stages

 Why socialization starts with the breeder